 What specialist services and expertise are available at or accessed by Angmering Village Preschool?

 The Manager has a BA Degree in Early Years and Early Years Teacher Status.
 The Deputy Manager has a level 3 childcare qualification, BSL level one and Enhanced Makaton training.
-Four other practitioners also have level 3 childcare qualifications and three are currently training towards their Foundation Degree.
+One member of staff has just completed her BA Degree and two other practitioners have a level 3 childcare qualification.

 With parental permission, our setting regularly works with other professionals seeking more specialist advice and support where necessary.
 Most frequently we work with the West Sussex County Council’s Inclusion Support team, Speech and Language Therapists, Early Years Advisory Teachers and Family Outreach Workers.

 Inclusion Support can help us, the child and the family with any additional needs.
 Advice can be given by telephone or a visit is arranged for an Inclusion Advisor to attend the setting to observe the child and discuss matters with the parents and setting staff.

 What training are the staff supporting children with SEND had or are having?